bonn-activity-maps/bam_annotation_tool/README.md

 ![Boxes image](https://github.com/Belberus/ThanosDidNothingWrong/blob/develop/images/screenshot8.jpg)

 ##### 3D process
 Since the datasets expect the annotations to be in 3D, the tool provides some aid to ease the process.
 When a keypoint is placed in one of the views, *epipolar* lines will appear on the other views.
 This lines can be used as a reference of where should the keypoint lie in that view.
+Once a point is placed in at least 2 different views, we can save it.
+The tool will then triangulate those points and generate the final 3D point.

 ![Epipolar image](https://github.com/Belberus/ThanosDidNothingWrong/blob/develop/images/screenshot7.jpg)